-According to the CDC, the risk of malaria is present in certain areas of the country, which includes rural areas at lower altitudes but not Guatemala City or Antigua.
+According to the CDC, the risk of malaria is present in rural areas at lower altitudes but not Guatemala City or Antigua.
 The estimated relative risk of malaria for US travelers is low.

 You should discuss your malaria prevention strategy with your doctor, especially if you plan to travel independently to areas where malaria is present.
-The decision about what you will do about malaria is one you must make yourself.
-If you decide to take antimalaria medication, follow the instructions from your physician carefully.
+Malaria is transmitted through infected mosquitos so prevention is key.
+The decision about how to handle malaria is one you must make yourself.
+If you decide to take anti-malaria medication, follow your physician's instructions carefully.
 Many anti-malaria medications can have serious side-effects.
-Remember that malaria is rarely acquired if you've taken the proper precautions.
-The best way to avoid malaria is to avoid getting bitten by mosquitoes!
+Remember, malaria is rarely acquired if you've taken the proper precautions.
+The best way to avoid malaria is to avoid mosquito bites!
+So cover up!

-To minimize mosquito bites:
+To minimize insect bites:

-- Cover up with clothing.
-Wear garments with a high neckline (or a bandana around the neck), long sleeves, and long pants. - Use a DEET-containing insect repellent (such as Off Deep Woods) on exposed skin AND permethrin, an insecticide, on clothing. - Avoid shiny jewelry and perfumed cosmetics, as they attract mosquitos. - If travelling on your own, choose accommodations with tidy grounds and air conditioning or with windows having wellfitting screens.
-Use mosquito netting elsewhere. - Check that bed netting has no holes or rips.
-Tuck netting under your mattress. - Avoid local preventatives.
+- Cover up with light, breathable clothing.
+Wear garments with a high neckline (or a bandana around the neck), long sleeves, long pants, socks, and outdoor shoes-not flipflops or sandals.
+Though you might be a bit warm, avoiding mosquito bites will be your reward! - Use a DEET-containing insect repellent (such as "Deep Woods" Off) on exposed skin AND permethrin, an insecticide, on clothing. - Avoid shiny jewelry and perfumed cosmetics, as they attract mosquitos. - If travelling on your own, choose accommodations with tidy grounds and air conditioning or with windows having well-fitting screens.
+Use mosquito netting elsewhere.
+Check that the mosquito netting over your bed has no holes or rips.
+Tuck netting under your mattress. - Avoid local preventives.
 Many are unproven, such as mosquito coils or Avon Skin-So-Soft.
 While these are popular folklore insect repellents in the U.S., they perform poorly in scientific studies.